edith-labs/edith-labs.github.io/content/blog/how-to-be-an-effective-mentor-on-edith/index.md

 excerpt: Our top tips for being a mentor on Edith - how to use tags, set up your profile, and schedule meetings with students.
 type: post
 ---
+There are two types of student requests for help on Edith - a public request that all mentors can see, and a private request from one student to a specific mentor.
+As a mentor on the platform, you can choose to answer any requests on your own time.
+If a student sends you a private request, you'll have the option to decline or accept it.
+We, and the students, appreciate any help you can give.

 There are many ways to be a great mentor on Edith, but there are steps you can take to be more effective.
 We’ve compiled our five top tips below - they range from making more approachable profiles to easier methods of setting up meetings.